-The Vuly Lift and Lift Pro models use this traditional design, with a number of safety features that address the biggest concerns with pinched skin and broken bones that still exist with other models on the market.
+The Vuly Ultra and Lift Pro models use this traditional design, with a number of safety features that address the biggest concerns with pinched skin and broken bones that still exist with other models on the market.
 It’s a proven, reliable system; in fact, we’re so confident in it that we guarantee our frames for 10 years and our springs and mat for 5!

 Leaf Springs are one of the signature Vuly developments in trampolining.
 While they’re usually used in the suspension systems of long-haul trucks, Vuly has adapted the idea to the backyard trampoline.

 Our Thunder and Thunder Pro models are the only trampolines in the world to use Leaf Spring-powered bouncing.
 It’s also safer than any other trampoline because of this; Leaf Springs provide a complete gentle edge, which can reduce injuries by up to 80%.
 It’s a premium and innovative system, but if you want the safest and highest bounce, there’s no better.